quippv/quippv/README.md

-### Hi there 👋
+## Hi there 👋

-👨🏻‍💻 I'm Adi!
+👨‍💻  I'm Adi!

-🌐 I work with JavaScript and all-things with data
+🌐  I work with JavaScript and all-things about data